medusajs/medusa/docs/content/development/cache/create.md

 ---
-description: 'In this document, you’ll learn about Cache Modules in Medusa, how they work, and which modules Medusa provides.'
+description: 'In this document, you’ll learn about how to create a cache module in Medusa, using Memcached as an example.'
 ---

 # How to Create a Cache Module